JonasAlfredsson/docker-fail2ban/README.md

 Custom actions and filters can be added in `/data/action.d` and `/data/filter.d`.
 If you add an action or filter that already exists, it will be overridden while printing out a warning about it.

-> :warning: Container has to be restarted to propagate changes

 ### Available Environment variables